From Kirkus Reviews:

 And it’s just like a surgeon to keep you up in the middle of the night.
 “One more story,” you’ll tell yourself, but with Campbell’s reflections, it’s hard to stop.
 There’s a familiar ease with which he flourishes his pen; everything falls away, and it’s almost as if you’re sitting across the table from him as he recalls.
 You laugh when he laughs, you cry when he cries, and you wait as he waits.
 His memoir of stories is sure to become a rite of passage for future doctors and patients alike, enjoyable little tunes that all hum together in a harmony of sound.

 Turning the last page of Campbell’s novel, I succumb to my own “fullness of uncertain significance”—I have been charged to seek meaning, to reflect, to sit in the silence of his reverberating truths.

-– Dr. Olivia Davies, poet, writer, and dermatology resident at Massachusetts General Hospital
+—Olivia Davies, MD, poet, writer, influencer, and dermatology resident at Massachusetts General Hospital

 The words “clarity” and “grace” take on heightened significance in this honest yet lyrical set of essays by Bruce Campbell.
 The immediacy and intensity of these stories immediately swept me into the consulting room and OR.
 I felt as if I were a privileged witness to an almost sacred encounter between surgeon and patient.
 Subtle language lays bare a primal relationship.
 It is impossible to read this book and not be changed by the experience.

 —Carol Scott-Conner, MD, PhD, Professor Emeritus of Surgery at University of Iowa Carver College of Medicine and author of A Few Small Moments: Short Stories